aldolat/private-content/readme.txt

 = Is there a way to display an alternate text to readers that haven't the rights to read the hidden text? =

 This plugin is not intended to be used in such way, but only in order to display a portion of a post to certain readers.
 Also, the hidden text must remain hidden, without the presence of an alternate text that could reveal the presence of the hidden text.
+Anyway, as of version 2.2, the plugin can display an alternate text, if it's necessary: you can use the `alt` option to do that.

-In other words, this plugin was created only to show a small piece of text (i.e. a couple of lines) as a note to the post for particular readers.
+Also, this plugin was created only to show a small piece of text (i.e. a couple of lines) as a note to the post for particular readers.

-If you need to show the entire post only to certain readers (i.e. reader who pay to read a post), you can use a plugin like [Members](http://wordpress.org/extend/plugins/members/).
+If you need to show the entire post only to certain readers (i.e. readers who pay to read a post), you can use a plugin like [Members](http://wordpress.org/extend/plugins/members/).

 = The hidden text is similar to the public text.
 Is it possible to stylize it in a different look? =